 James Madison School – Built in the 1850s, the school is supposed to have a haunted basement.
 It is speculated that the ghost could be that of Black Joe (see above), who may have been buried there.

 Masonic Temple Building – This building on 4th Street has a long history.
 Built for the Masons in 1903, it has housed two lodges and many businesses.
 Numerous paranormal experiences have occurred there, including recording electronic voice phenomenon.
 The ballroom is particularly haunted, where the ghostly image of a woman has appeared, piano music is heard, and both male and female voices have been recorded.
 Some stories center on a tragic elevator accident, a possible suicide, and individuals who are attached to the building.
 Women have experienced their hair being touched.
 The scent of tobacco smoke has been noted, as well as whistling.
+Sadly, the Masonic Temple Building was destroyed by a fire in January 2022.
 (Credits: Gary Felumlee)